wrappedcbdc/cngn-php-library/README.md

 Contributions, issues, and feature requests are welcome.
 Feel free to check [issues page](https://github.com/wrappedcbdc/cngn-php-library/issues) if you want to contribute.

+To contribute:
+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Create a Pull Request

 ## Support

+For support, please:
-If you have any questions or need help using the library, please open an issue in the GitHub repository.
+- Open an issue in the GitHub repository
+- Check existing documentation
+- Contact the support team

 ## License